previsionio/prevision-python/docs/source/getting_started.rst

         normal_models=[pio.NormalModel.LinReg],
         simple_models=[pio.SimpleModel.DecisionTree],
         features=[pio.Feature.Counts],
-        profile=pio.Profile.Quick
+        profile=pio.Profile.Quick,
     )

 Starting training
 -----------------

-You can now create a new usecase based on :
+You can now create a new usecase based on:

  - a usecase name
  - a dataset